All posts

 TL;DR — typical 2026 drone photography rates

-These are the ranges most working Part 107 pilots in the U.S. quote in 2026.
+These are the ranges most working Part 107 pilots in the U.S. quote.
 Your number will move inside (or outside) the band based on equipment, region, deliverables, and turnaround.

 • Residential real estate: $150 – $400 per shoot (10–20 finished stills, optional short video)